aws-samples/aws-security-hub-csv-manager/README.md

 CSV Manager for AWS Security Hub exports Security Hub findings to a CSV file and allows you to mass-update SecurityHub findings by modifying that CSV file.
 For more information, please consult the `README.pdf` file in this repository.

-The solution can be deployed on a workstation or through [`Cloud Development Kit`](https://docs.aws.amazon.com/cdk/v2/guide/home.html) (CDK), which can be found below.
-For instructions on deploying the solution to a separate workstation, follow the [`Workstation Deployment`](/Workstation%20Deployment.pdf).

 ## Build

 To build this app, you need to be in the cdk project root folder [`csv_manager_sechub_cdk`](/csv_manager_sechub_cdk/).
 Then run the following: